 1 tsp. black pepper

-1 lb. sausage, cooked and drained well
+1 lb. sausage, cooked and fats well drained

 In a large mixing bowl, combine cream with 1 1/2 cups cheese, eggs, salt, and pepper, stirring well to combine.